-In February of 2001, the church finished the building project- debt free, providing a new wing with Sunday School rooms, baths, and showers on the second floor; Fellowship hall, kitchen, church office, and nursery on the first floor.
-The total cost- $711,000.00 included architect's fees, surveying, sidewalks, furniture, and trailer rentals.
-Dick Holmes was Building Project Chairperson, and the Rev. Ron Sager was the pastor during these two expansion years.
-Funding was raised for the Building Project largely through pledges and Friday night monthly dinners, chaired by Elizabeth Brogdon: fried chicken in the spring and fall, and roast beef in the summer and winter.
+In February 2001, the church finished the building project: debt free, providing a new wing with Sunday School rooms, baths and showers on the second floor; Fellowship hall, kitchen, church office and nursery on the first floor.
+The total cost was $711,000.00 included architect's fees, surveying, sidewalks, furniture and trailer rentals.
+Dick Holmes was Building Project Chairperson, and the Reverend Ron Sager was Pastor during these two expansion years.
+Funding was raised for the Building Project largely through pledges and Friday night monthly dinners, chaired by Elizabeth Brogdon: fried chicken in the spring and fall; roast beef in the summer and winter.

-The Terrace and Kynett Churches, and Conference decided to return to a yoked ministry in 2006.
-The Rev. Boyd L. Fox, Jr. came to Long Beach Island to serve in this very special ministry with worship at the Terrace at 9:00 a.m. and at Kynett at 10:30 a.m.
-Rev. Fox introduced shared services for the two churches during the winter and early spring months of 2011.
-Worship was held alternately by month at Kynett and the Terrace.
+The Terrace and Kynett Churches and Conference decided to return to a yoked ministry in 2006.
+The Reverend Boyd L Fox, Jr came to Long Beach Island to serve in this very special ministry with worship at the Terrace at 9:00 AM and at Kynett at 10:30 AM.
+Reverend Fox introduced shared services for the two churches during the winter and early spring months of 2011.
+Worship was held alternately by month at Kynett and at Terrace.

-The Rev. Diane Ruth Gilbert was appointed at Annual Conference, June, 2011, to serve the two-point charge on Long Beach Island.
+The Reverend Diane Ruth Gilbert was appointed at Annual Conference in June, 2011, to serve the two-point charge on Long Beach Island.

-On August 19th, 2012, the Terrace Church celebrated its 100th Anniversary.
-Special service was held and attended by two of the former pastors: the Rev. Boyd L. Fox, Jr. and his wife Christine from Woodbury, NJ, and the Rev. Margaret (Pat) Stiles Myrtle Beach, SC.
-Mayor Joseph Mancini presented the church with a proclamation, and the Pastor read a proclamation from Jerry Little, Director of Freeholders of Ocean County.
+On August 19, 2012, the Terrace Church celebrated its 100th Anniversary.
+A special service was held and attended by two of the former pastors: the Reverend Boyd L Fox, Jr and his wife Christine of Woodbury NJ and the Reverend Margaret (Pat) Stiles of Myrtle Beach SC.
+Mayor Joseph Mancini presented the church with a proclamation; the Pastor read a proclamation from Jerry Little, Director of Freeholders of Ocean County.

-The Fellowship Group and Bible Study are constants held at the Terrace church.
-Bible Study is held at 10:30 a.m. on Tuesday mornings and the Fellowship Group usually meets the first Friday of each month at 6:00 p.m. with a buffet supper (one where each family brings a covered dish.).
+The Fellowship Group and Bible Study are constants held at the Terrace Church.
+Bible Study is held at 10:30 AM on Tuesday mornings and the Fellowship Group meets the first Friday of each month at 6:00 PM with a buffet supper, where each family brings a covered dish.